Click below to listen to Episode 46 – Financial Tips For Every Life Stage

 Bob: That’s the only four uses of it.

 Mary Jo: That’s right.
 So let your kids understand that.
 What a teaching moment that would be.
 You also need to review your retirement saving strategies.
 Are you saving enough?
 I always say, “You can’t invest your way to retirement.
 You have to save your way to retirement.”
 So know what those numbers are and what is your strategy to get there.

 Mary Jo: So this is a great time to establish a relationship with a financial planner to ensure you’re on track to meet your retirement savings needs.
 And if you’re falling short of your goal, then you still have time to react and make changes.
 Then you can start to reprioritize.

 Mary Jo: You don’t have to have $1 million to work with a financial planner.
-A lot of them, such as myself, and at CIS Wealth Management, we’re on a fee base, and we can do hourly consultations if that’s all you need.
+A lot of them, such as myself, and at Christian Financial Advisors, we’re on a fee base, and we can do hourly consultations if that’s all you need.
 And we encourage you to think about that.

 Bob: I want to say one of those things, I’m going to try to say it right, Mary Jo.
 You said you can’t invest your way to retirement.
 You have to save your way to retirement.
 And that’s so different than what we hear in the world today.